Skip to main content

 • Add PostgreSQL support for storage backend #4101.
 Gravitino already supports using MySQL, H2 as its backend metadata storage.
 In 0.7.0, the community adds the PostgreSQL support to enlarge its adoption.

-• Add event listener for Iceberg REST catalog server #5204 and support pre-event for event listener #5112.
+• Add an event listener for Iceberg REST catalog server #5204 and support pre-event for event listener #5112.

 Other notable enhancements